Six reasons to start eating insects

 Insect farming is so much more environmentally friendly than livestock farming, that eating less meat and more insects can have an unbelievably positive impact on the environment.
 Consider the following statics published by the Economist : to produce 1kg of beef, a cow needs approximately 8kg of feed while a cricket only needs 1.7kg of feed for the same amount of cricket meat.
 And it gets better (or worse actually), because of that 1kg of beef only 40% is edible while 80% of the cricket meat is edible.
 Converted, that means that only 5% of food given to a cow is edible for humans in the end, while for crickets this is 47%!
 And where does all that animal feed come from?
 Exactly, more farming on land that was once occupied by the lungs of the earth: rainforest.

-Insects have a mild and nutty taste and are considered a delicacy in some cultures.
+Insects have a mild and nutty taste and are considered a delicacy in many different cultures.

 4. Empower developing economies